CU’s affordable online justice studies degree gives students the skills they need to make a positive impact on criminal and social justice.

 To apply to Campbellsville’s justice studies program, prospective students must submit or complete the following:

-- Submit official copies of transcripts from each college or university previously or currently attended, along with a complete record of all courses attempted, to the Office of Admissions.
+- All official college transcripts from each college or university previously or currently attended

 Costs & Financial Aid